google/seqio/README.md

 *   Inputs and outputs are no longer required to be strings (e.g., it may be images or audio).
-*   Architectures other than the original encoder-decoder are supported (e.g., decoder-only languaged models like GPT or encoder-only models like BERT).
+*   Architectures other than the original encoder-decoder are supported (e.g., decoder-only language models like GPT or encoder-only models like BERT).
 *   Users can control at which stage of the pipeline offline caching occurs.
 *   Users can control when and where EOS tokens are added.